asyncwebio/classplusplus-online-classroom/README.md

 ### How can I access class recordings?

 Class recordings can be accessed by Teachers through your WordPress Admin dashboard.
-Once you've set up your online classes and started recording, Teachers can navigate to the WordPress Admin dashboard > BigBlue Button and click on more options (three dots) on the class they want to view recording.
+Once you've set up your online classes and started recording, Teachers can navigate to the WordPress Admin dashboard > BigBlueButton and click on more options (three dots) on the class they want to view recording.
 Click on 'Recordings' to view the recording.

 ### Can I customize the appearance of the virtual classroom?